 bite marks on victim’s arm

 Another approach that could potentially prove fruitful in the forensic analysis of dog bites for reconstruction purposes, involves using the skull of a dog and positioning the skull against the body part that was bitten.
-Using this method one can get a good sense of how the dog must have been positioned at the moment the incident occurred.
+Using this method one can get a good sense of how the dog must have been positioned the moment the incident occurred.
 For example, in one recent case the defendant’s testimony differed from the plaintiff’s in terms of how the dog was positioned when the bite was inflicted to the plaintiff’s face (sitting vs. lying).
-In order to determine which version was correct, one aligns the skull against the person’s body, as shown in photograph below, therefore approximating the position the dog must have been in when the bite was inflicted.
+In order to determine which version was correct, one aligns the skull against the person’s body, as shown in the photograph to the right.
+This approximates the position the dog must have been in when the bite was inflicted.